InCrediblAE/InCrediblAE.github.io/content/authors/ben/_index.md

 ---
 # Display name
-title: Horacio Saggion
+title: Ben Wu

-weight: 15
+weight: 20

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Chair in Computer Science and Artificial Intelligence and Head of the LaSTUS Lab in the TALN-DTIC, Universitat Pompeu Fabra
+role: PhD Student, UoS

 # Organizations/Affiliations
 # organizations: